Manusmriti gives respectable position to Indian women, says Delhi HC judge Prathiba M Singh

 Social media reactions

 On Thursday, Historian Audrey Truschke said that Singh’s comments were “nonsense”.
-In series of tweets, she cited excerpts from the Manusmriti, adding that in one word, the ascetic’s ideas could be described as “inequality”.
+In series of tweets, she cited excerpts from Manusmriti, adding that in one word, the ascetic’s ideas could be described as “inequality”.

 Communist Party of India (Marxist–Leninist) Liberation leader and activist Kavita Krishnan said it is “downright scary that the rights of women in India lie at the mercy of judges like Pratibha Singh”.